FrontendMasters/front-end-handbook/practice/types-of-front-end-dev.md

 **Front-end SEO Expert**

-When the word "SEO" is included in the job title this will denote that the developer has extensive experience crafting front-end technologies towards an SEP strategy they either are given or develop.
+When the word "SEO" is included in the job title this will denote that the developer has extensive experience crafting front-end technologies towards an SEO strategy they are either given or construct.

 ***

 **Front-end Accessibility Expert**

-When the word "Acessibility" is included in the job title this will denote that the developer has extensive experience crafting front-end technologies that support Accessibility requirements and standards.
+When the word "Acessibility" is included in the job title this will denote that the developer has extensive experience crafting front-end technologies that support accessibility requirements and standards.

 ***